 Hayao Miyazaki does it again, bringing us stunning visuals and a vibrant world full of imagination and magic.
 Ponyo is a beautiful hand-drawn animation that will leave you smiling and having a greater appreciation for the environment by the time its credits start to roll.

 Loosely inspired by The Little Mermaid, it tells the story of a goldfish (later called Ponyo) who escapes her underwater bowl.
 Ponyo meets a little boy named Sosuke, and after some time, turns into a girl.
-The two become fast friends, however as Ponyo’s father begins to look for her, Sosuke’s seaside home is threatened by watery magic and rising sea levels.
+The two become fast friends.
+However, as Ponyo’s father begins to look for her, Sosuke’s seaside home is threatened by watery magic and rising sea levels.

-The story is a bit surreal and otherworldly, but still incredibly engaging, and will stun every child who sees it.
+The story is a bit surreal and otherworldly but still incredibly engaging and will stun every child who sees it.
 With messages around family, love, and environmental conservation, it is a timeless movie.
 At its heart, it is about an extraordinary girl who simply wants to live her own life – oh, and ham, you can’t forget that Ponyo also wants ham.

-Jumanji is delightfully wild, all about the action, and is truly centred around your experience of watching it.
-Sometimes, a simple plot is just what you need; a fun film that is action-packed, and driven by adventure and humour first and foremost.
+Jumanji is delightfully wild, all about the action, and is truly centered around your experience of watching it.
+Sometimes, a simple plot is just what you need: a fun film that is action-packed and driven by adventure and humor, first and foremost.

-Muppet Treasure Island (1996)
+4. Muppet Treasure Island (1996)

-Tim Curry in a movie with the Muppets is already worth getting excited about, that it’s a raucous adaptation of Treasure Island just sweetens the deal.
+Tim Curry in a movie with the Muppets is already worth getting excited about; that it’s a raucous adaptation of Treasure Island that just sweetens the deal.
 When young Jim Hawkins is entrusted with a treasure map, he, Gonzo, and Rizzo take to the high seas to find the gold before any other pirates do.

 A little bear from Peru ventures into the big city for a London adventure.
 Paddington is downright adorable, has some stellar acting, and an engaging story that will please both kids and parents alike.
 When dealing with a beloved character like Paddington the Bear (based on Michael Bond’s original stories), there is always a fear that seeing them on the big screen will disappoint.
 Thankfully, that isn’t the case here.